Director: David Hand

 Stars: Mickey Mouse, Pluto

-The plot is simple: it’s night, the weather is foul and Pluto is kidnapped by an evil scientist into his laboratory (reminiscent of that of Frankenstein in James Whales’ film of the same name, 1931).
-Mickey follows him into a creepy castle where he has to deal with several skeletons, including a ridiculous hybrid of a skeleton and a spider.
-Fortunately, it turns out to be all just a dream.
+The plot is simple: it’s night, the weather is foul and Pluto is kidnapped by an evil scientist called Dr. XXX, who takes him into his laboratory, which is reminiscent of that of Frankenstein in James Whales’ film of the same name, 1931.
+Mickey follows Pluto’s tracks into a creepy castle, entering it in a scene which reuses some footage of ‘Egyptian Melodies‘ from 1931.
+Inside the castle he has to deal with several skeletons, including a ridiculous hybrid of a skeleton and a spider.
+Soon, he’s captured, too, and about to be killed by a chainsaw.
+Fortunately, it turns out to be all just a dream…

 Watch ‘The Mad Doctor’ yourself and tell me what you think: